h0ngcha0/liuhongchao.github.io/_posts/2018-11-01-thoughts-on-ralph-merkle-dao-democracy.md

 an idealogical process, with financial implications, one might vote for someone purely out of finacial interests rather really believing in the candindate.

-Still, very interesting topic, tought provoking discussion, highly recommend to listen to the entire episode.
+Still, very interesting topic, thought provoking discussion, highly recommend to listen to the entire episode.